-APE sales increased by 9 per cent to \$2,213 million and related new business profit decreased by (5) per cent.
-Detailed discussion of new business performance by segment is presented in the Strategic and operating review.
+APE sales increased by 9 per cent to \$2,213 million.
+Detailed discussion of new business performance by segment is presented in the Strategic and operating review section.
+Unless otherwise stated, the APE discussion is provided on a CER basis.